Last fact-checked: 28 August 2020

 Unhappy with your small breasts?
-Then go up a cup size or two with breast enlargement in Malaysia.
+You can go up a cup size or two with affordable breast enlargement in Malaysia.
 Also referred to as breast augmentation (or informally, a “boob job”), this common procedure usually involves the placement of implants to increase size, enhance shape, as well as boost your confidence.

 By flying to this alluring Southeast Asian country, you’ll save on the costs of getting bigger boobs while enjoying an exotic break.
 Discover quality-checked clinics, hospitals and surgeons with Medical Departures.

-Malaysia is a popular medical tourism destination with world-class medical facilities, many of which are Joint Commission International accredited.
+Malaysia is a popular medical tourism destination with world-class medical facilities, many of which are Joint Commission International-accredited.
 You won’t feel short-changed when you undergo breast enlargement in Malaysia and you will save a great deal of money as well.
-It is a beautiful country to visit for its natural beauty, its culture, its climate, its people and its cuisine.
-It combines the best of the modern world, while keeping its old world charm in certain places.
+It is also a beautiful country to visit for its natural beauty, its culture, its climate, its people and its cuisine combines the best of the modern world while keeping its Old World charm.
 It is also easily accessible from Australia as major airlines fly there.

-You can enjoy a holiday before the surgery or choose to recuperate in Malaysia for a few days post-surgery or you can do both.
-Doctors at hospitals and clinics have the necessary credentials, they know English and are experienced.
-As a medical tourist, you will be well taken care of; Malaysians by nature are a cultured and hospitable people.
+You can enjoy a holiday before the surgery or choose to recuperate in Malaysia for a few days post-surgery—or you can do both!
+Doctors at Malaysia's best hospitals and clinics have the necessary credentials, they know English and enjoy well-established reputations.

-Breast enlargement is increasingly popular and commonplace thanks to the desire for a curvy figure that looks good.
+Breast enlargement is increasingly popular and commonplace; thanks to the worldwide desire for a curvy figure, this procedure is among the most-performed.
 The shape and size of your breasts can be altered according to your requirements and depending on your present figure.
 You will be able to flaunt a sexy figure and it is entirely possible that your sex life will improve.

-Booking through Medical Departures means you can be assured that we have verified doctor certifications, degrees and experience, quality of the staff, the facility itself and even conducted patient interviews post surgery.
+Booking through Medical Departures means you can be assured that we have verified doctor certifications, degrees and experience, quality of the staff, the facility itself and conducted patient interviews post-surgery.

-You can also check out reviews of each facility on our site, all the more reason for you to book through us.
+You can also check out our authenticated patient reviews of each facility posted to our site, all the more reason for you to book through us.
 Get started with these recommended clinics in Malaysia for breast enlargement:

 Breast enlargement surgery can take between one and two hours and is performed under general anesthesia.
-The nature of the procedure really depends on your current size, the kind of implants to be used and your health.
-You may be kept overnight at hospital for monitoring although this is not always the case.
+The nature of the procedure depends on your current size, the kind of implants to be used and your health.
+Your specialist and you will consult beforehand and agree on the treatment plan.
+You may be kept overnight at the hospital for monitoring, or you may be released as an outpatient.

-The sites of the incisions may be pre-decided with the doctor along with the kind of implants that are right for you.
+The sites of the incisions will be pre-mapped by your doctor, along with the kind of implants that are right for you.
 In most cases, implants can result in a two-cup-size increase.
 Read more about the potential implant incision areas here.